dbtedman/accretion/README.md

 ## Commands

-Represents a request for a change to me made to the state of the system, e.g. `Add Product`.
+Represents a request for a change to be made to the state of the system, e.g. `Add Product`.

 ## Queries